Parsley and Walnut Pesto ~ A Recipe from the Winter Herb Garden

 I used to think of parsley as that typically ignored garnish on dinner plates that never tasted particularly delicious.
 This belief persisted until I started growing my own parsley.
 Initially, I decided to grow parsley in my herb garden because I love it in soups—but now it has become one of my favorite herbs to grow!

-Here in Southern California, parsley is cool season, hardy annual that tastes the best when grown through Winter and Spring.
-I personally like to start my seeds at the end of September/October and in February or March.
+Here in Southern California, parsley is cool season, hardy annual herb that tastes the best when grown through Winter and Spring.
+I personally like to start my seeds at the end of September/October and again in February or March.
 Don’t forget to check out my Zone 10 Seed Starting Schedule (available to subscribers) for reminders and details.

 Flat Leaf Parsley vs. Curly?